FAQ

 On the Pont du Gard Site:

-– Saturday, November 11, 2023: The Pont du Gard Site car parks, also open to visitors, will be paid parkings 9euros per vehicle for the entire day).
-Regardless of the number of people or the duration of the visit, it must be paid on site at the automatic cash registers located at the front of the buildings on each bank, or by credit card at the exit terminals.
-This payment will entitle you free access to the site car parks for one year.
-After passing the cash register go to www.abonnement.pontdugard.fr to come back as many times as you want for 12 months.
+– Saturday, November 8, 2025: The parking at the Pont du Gard site, which is also open to visitors, will be charged (9€ per vehicle for the entire day, which grants free access to the site for one year).
+Regardless of the number of people or the duration of the visit, payment should be made on-site at the automated kiosks located at the entrance of the buildings on each bank, or by credit card at the exit terminals.
+This payment will entitle you to free parking access for one year.
+After paying, visit www.abonnement.pontdugard.fr to return as often as you like over the next 12 months.

 > In Nîmes: All informations regarding parking are available here: www.nimes-stationnement.fr